SaifSyed08/vrhs-chatbot/README.md

 `clubs-organizations`) and began returning 404 when the school rolled the site over.
 The corpus shipped without them and nothing said so.

-Both were repointed (`26-27-bell-schedules`, `clubs`), and the scraper now reports any page that yields no chunks.
-This was the single largest accuracy gain in the project.
+They were repointed by hand first, which fixed the symptom and left the cause: the next rollover would break the same way.
+Ingest now discovers pages from the live navigation, so the current bell schedule page is found by what it is about.
+The scraper also reports any page that yields no chunks, so a future gap is loud rather than silent.

 ### The retrieval threshold was wrong twice

 1. **Intuition.** Cutoffs of 0.82 and 0.76, picked from a general sense of where ada-002 sits.
 No evidence.
-2. **Corpus analysis said absolute cutoffs were impossible.** Unrelated chunks had a median cosine of 0.8920 while a perfect match sat at 0.8802 for the 5th percentile.
+2. **Corpus analysis said absolute cutoffs were impossible.** Unrelated chunks had a median cosine of 0.8920 while a perfect match sat at 0.8802 for the 5th percentile, measured on the corpus as it stood then.
 Overlapping, so no single cutoff works.
 That argued for a scale-free standard score.
 3. **Real questions reversed it.** Step 2 used chunks as stand-in queries, and chunks are the one thing carrying the navigation boilerplate that inflated